2011 Buffalo Bandits season

 The Buffalo Bandits are a lacrosse team based in Buffalo, New York playing in the National Lacrosse League (NLL).
 The 2011 season was their twentieth season in the NLL.
-The Bandits finished tied with the Toronto Rock and Rochester Knighthawks with the best record in the East, but were awarded first place due to tiebreakers.
-After defeating the Boston Blazers in the Division Semifinals, the Bandits lost to the eventual champion Toronto Rock in the Division Finals.
+The Bandits finished tied with the Toronto Rock and Rochester Knighthawks with the best record in the East at 10–6, but were awarded first place due to tiebreakers.
+After defeating the Boston Blazers in the Division Semifinal, the Bandits lost to the eventual league champion Toronto Rock in the Division Final.
 The Bandits were led by Mark Steenhuis, who scored 36 goals and had 54 assists on the year.